In this article

 Filing your taxes can be quite a hassle, but companies are in luck; they only need to complete one P11D(b) form for a given tax year!
 This must be done at the company level, making it that much easier.
 Payrolling benefits is an excellent way to reduce paperwork, but companies must still submit a P11D(b) to pay Class1A NI.
 It's important to remember that while the financial cost is being taken care of through payroll, filing a P11D(b) is still necessary.

 💡Employers have until the 6th of July to submit any P11Ds and P11D(b)s after the end of each tax year.
-For example, forms related to the 22/23 year must be handed in by 6th July 2023.
 There are significant penalties for late submission of either of these forms, so it’s essential that they are submitted on time.

 After submitting the P11D(b), employers have to pay the Class1A taxes included in this form.
 The deadline for these payrolls is July 22nd, following the end of the tax year to which the benefits relate, so there is little time to make a payment if you submit a P11D(b) at the last minute!